statoscope/statoscope/packages/stats-validator-plugin-webpack/docs/rules/restricted-packages.md

   }>
 ```

+### string or RegExp
-### Target can be defined as a string or regular expression
+Target can be defined as a string or regular expression:

 ```json5
 {